AdobeDocs/experience-manager-65.en/help/assets/video.md

    ![The Audio Tracks heading with a selected audio track file name and highlighted "Set as default" button.](assets-dm/msma-defaultaudiotrack.png)*Setting the default audio track for a video.*

 1. In the upper-right corner, select **[!UICONTROL Save & Close]**.
 1. Publish the video.
+See [Publish assets](publishing-dynamicmedia-assets.md).

 ### Preview a video that has multiple subtitles and audio tracks{#preview-video-audio-subtitle}

 After subtitle files and audio track files are uploaded to a video and processed, you can use the Dynamic Media video viewer to preview all the different tracks.
 Doing so helps you to see what your video looks and sounds like to customers and ensures that it is behaving as expected.

-When you are satisfied with the video, you can publish it using any one of the following methods.
+When you are satisfied with the video, you can [publish it](publishing-dynamicmedia-assets.md) using any one of the following methods.

 See [Embed the Video or Image Viewer on a Web Page](/help/assets/embed-code.md).
 See [Link URLs to your web application](/help/assets/linking-urls-to-yourwebapplication.md).
 The URL-based method of linking is not possible if your interactive content has links with relative URLs, particularly links to Experience Manager Sites pages.